Question? Call us! Mobile: (251) 301-1801 | Birmingham: (205) 737-3994 | Daphne: (251) 301-1801

 The meetings with the therapist create a forum where each individual feels more comfort and security talking through sensitive issues.
 Couples therapy can be hard work.
 Emotions often run hot, and there can still be intense arguments during the sessions.
 The therapist is trained to weather those storms and to help the couple do so as well.

-At times the dynamics in a family can become so entrenched with conflicts that the family members feel stuck as if in an emotional morass.
-Frustration and intense anger can establish themselves as the norm of the family interactions.
+At times the dynamics in a family can become so entrenched with conflicts that the family members feel stuck.
+Frustration and intense anger become the norm in the family interactions.
 As in couples therapy, the psychotherapist is there to help identify the root conflicts.
-By doing so and helping the individuals to see and understand those conflicts, the individuals of the family can start to recognize when they are manifesting at home.
-The therapist helps to establish healthier, more successful methods for dealing with those conflicts in the field, so to speak.

 The basic theory of psychodynamic psychotherapy posits that all of us are endowed with both conscious and unconscious thoughts.
 Dreams are the classic example of unconscious thoughts.
 While conscious thoughts can cause us trouble sometimes, it is the unconscious ones that most often get us into conflict.
 They are, by definition, thoughts that we are not aware of.
 As a consequence, they influence our behaviors and can lead us to make decisions and act in ways that create conflicts with others in our lives.